JCPTrevillian/testimonials/README.md

 ![3](https://github.com/JCPTrevillian/testimonials/assets/95890754/db993531-a316-4793-9dfd-20adea74cd6c)
 \
 \
-**The event handler (event listener) that responds when user clicks (onClick) the buttons below the testimonials.
-Each button counts where it is +1 to advance "active" to the next testimonial and remove active from the previous page.**
+**The event handler that responds when user clicks (onClick) the buttons below the testimonials.
+Each button counts where it is +1 to advance "active" to the next testimonial and remove active from the previous one.**
 \
 \
 ![4](https://github.com/JCPTrevillian/testimonials/assets/95890754/d91f3f6f-389f-4556-b983-3d89973cbcd7)